-- Add remaining flour, milk, water, egg and salt To the TM bowl and with the MC in place mix for 10 seconds on speed 7.
+- Add the remaining flour, milk/water mix, egg and salt To the TM bowl and with the MC in place mix for 10 seconds on speed 6.

-- The mixture should resemble a thick batter rather than a bread mix.
-Add some more tepid water and mix again at speed 7 if necessary.
+- The mixture should resemble a very thick pancake batter now.
+Add some more tepid water and mix again at speed 6 if necessary.
 Then mix for 8 minutes at 37°C on speed 1.

 - Leave the mixture in the TM bowl with the lid on and MC in place to prove for about 1 hour or until the surface bubbles.

-- Add the bicarb soda and gradually increase the speed to beat at the mixture for 2 minutes at speed 5.
+- Sprinkle the bicarb over the surface and gradually increase the speed to beat at the mixture for 2 minutes at speed 5.
 Then leave it to sit for 5 minutes before you go on so the yeast can work with the bicarb to develop all those little bubbles.

-- Oil the egg rings and frypan.
+- Butter the egg rings and frypan.
 Place the rings in the pan and heat for 1-2 minutes.

-- Clean and oil rings and frypan and repeat process until all batter has been used.
+- Butter the rings and frypan and repeat process until all batter has been used.

 - Serve warm with butter and your favourite topping.